Strengthen your business in an economic downturn

 Making customers a priority

 Customer service is about providing customers with what they want, when they want it.
 If your business provides quality customer service, you are likely to retain your existing customers.
 This also means you have a greater chance of keeping and increasing your client base.
+This may mean pivoting your business towards new markets or products and services.

 Making customers a priority in an economic downturn may also involve: